 If you want to use large-volume thinners, then these basic rules apply: acrylics can be thinned with distilled water (some recommend mineral spirits or denatured alcohol as well), enamels can be thinned with turpentine, and lacquers with lacquer thinner.

 Even if you don't use these products to thin the paint, they can be very helpful in a cleanup.
 A large can of turpentine from the hardware store will cost less than a small bottle from the craft shop next door.

 How much to thin the paint also varies greatly with different paints.
 The consistency you want will also vary with the job you're doing.
-Thinning anywhere from 10 to 90% may be necessary.
+Thinning anywhere from 10 to 90 percent may be necessary.

 Believe it or not, this is the easy part!